d-uzlov/k8s-homelab/docs/proxmox/proxmox-vm.md

 # should fix issues if changes don't apply without reboot
 sudo udevadm control --reload-rules && sudo udevadm trigger
 ```

+In VM config set `sockets` and `cores` to maximum allowed values,
+and then instead use `vCPUs` for real number of available cores.

 References:
 - [Proxmox documentation about Hot-Plug](https://pve.proxmox.com/wiki/Hotplug_(qemu_disk,nic,cpu,memory)#CPU_and_Memory_Hotplug)